Technical features new to Windows Vista: Print

 Windows Vista includes a redesigned print architecture, built around Windows Presentation Foundation.
-It provides high-fidelity color printing through improved use of color management, removes limitations of the current GDI-based print subsystem, enhances support for printing advanced effects such as gradients, transparencies, etc., and for color laser printers through the use of XML Paper Specification (XPS).
+It provides high-fidelity color printing through improved use of color management, removes limitations of the current GDI-based print subsystem, enhances support for printing advanced effects such as gradients, transparencies, etc., and for color laser printers through the use of Open XML Paper Specification (XPS).

 The print subsystem in Windows Vista implements the new XPS print path as well as the legacy GDI print path for legacy support.
 Windows Vista transparently makes use of the XPS print path for those printers that support it, otherwise using the GDI print path.
 On documents with intensive graphics, XPS printers are expected to produce much greater quality prints than GDI printers.

 In a networked environment with a print server running Windows Vista, documents will be rendered on the client machine, rather than on the server, using a feature known as Client Side Rendering.
 The rendered intermediate form will just be transferred to the server to be printed without additional processing, making print servers more scalable by offloading rendering computation to clients.